apache/nuttx/Documentation/platforms/arm/rp2040/boards/raspberrypi-pico/index.rst

 User LED controlled by GPIO25.

-A BOOTSEL button, which if held down when power is first applied to the board, the cause the RP2040 to boot programming mode and appear to a computer connected via USB as a storage device.
+A BOOTSEL button, which if held down when power is first applied to the board, will cause the RP2040 to boot into programming mode and appear as a storage device to a computer connected via USB .
 Saving a .UF2 file to this device will replace the Flash ROM contents on the RP2040.

 Pin Mapping